 Governance Magazine articles – Socia Board roundtable conversations

-What price climate change?
+What price climate change? (part 2)

 In this column we discuss engaging company boards with climate change action planning and the fear of being a first mover.
+Research carried out at Imperial College highlighted the low proportion of boards listing climate change as a strategic risk in their annual report – and how few were debating climate risk reduction or mitigation at their board strategy day.

 Will the new UK CG Code make a difference? – Dec 2017